 - Hours: 8 AM – 2:30 PM

-Their menu is loaded with scrumptious brunch food with options for vegetarians and non-vegetarians.
-They have lots of egg dishes like eggs benedict (my fav is the Avocado Florentine) and Mexican chilaquiles or huevos rancheros.
+They have many egg dishes, like eggs benedict (my favorite is the Avocado Florentine) and Mexican chilaquiles or huevos rancheros.

 For drinks, you can get typical brunch-style options like fresh green smoothies, juices, coffee/tea, etc.